openfaas/faas/contrib/HACK.md

 Test.
 Repeat.

-## Hack on the UI for the API Gateway
+## Work on the UI the quick way

-To hack on the UI without rebuilding the gateway mount the assets in a bind-mount like this:
+Working on the UI with the procedure above could take up to a minute to iterate between changing code and testing the changes.
+This section of the post shows how to bind-mount the UI assets into the API gateway as a separate container.

-Remove the Docker stack, then create the faas network as "attachable":
+Remove the Docker stack, then re-define the faas network as "attachable":

 ```
 $ docker stack rm func